LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 The genuine LG charcoal filter cartridge for the MVEL2033F is part number LT120F.
 This is the official OEM (original equipment manufacturer) replacement filter designed specifically for your MVEL2033F model.

-When ordering a replacement charcoal filter for your MVEL2033F, always specify the part number LT120F to ensure compatibility.
-This filter is typically rectangular in shape, approximately 12 inches wide by 3.75 inches deep, and fits horizontally into the filter cartridge housing above the grease filter.
+When ordering a replacement charcoal filter, always specify the part number LT120F to ensure compatibility.
+This filter is typically rectangular, approximately 12 inches wide by 3.75 inches deep, and fits horizontally into the filter cartridge housing above the grease filter.

 Replacing the Charcoal Filter in Your MVEL2033F

-To replace the charcoal filter cartridge in your MVEL2033F:
+To replace the charcoal filter cartridge in your MVEL2033F, follow these steps:

-2. Remove the washable aluminum mesh grease filter following the instructions provided earlier in this guide
+2. Remove the washable aluminum mesh grease filter following the earlier instructions.

-4. The charcoal filter is typically held in place by a frame or cartridge housing
+4. The charcoal filter is typically secured by a frame or cartridge housing.

-6. Inspect the housing for accumulated dust and wipe clean with a dry cloth
+6. Inspect the housing for accumulated dust and wipe it clean with a dry cloth.

-Make a note of the replacement date on your calendar to help track when the next replacement is due based on your cooking habits.
+Jot down the replacement date on your calendar to help track when the next replacement is due based on how much you cook.

 MVEL2033F Fan Speeds and Auto-Sense Feature